davechurchill/StarcraftAITournamentManager/README.md

 2. no clients are **STARTING**.

 The reason no clients can be **STARTING** is to prevent multiple StarCraft game lobbies to be open on the same LAN, which may cause mis-scheduled games due to limitations in BWAPI versions previous to 4.2.0 on how we are able to join games automatically.
-If all bots use BWAPI 4.2.0 there is an option in the server settings file to enable multiple games to start at the same time.
+If all bots use BWAPI 4.2.0 or higher there is an option in the server settings file to enable multiple games to start at the same time.
 Once these two conditions are met, the server sends the required bot files, map files, BWAPI version, and DLL injector to the client machines, specifying one client as the host and one as the away machine.
 Those clients' status are then set to **STARTING**.